 The teacher’s guide reprints much (but not all) of the same material that is in the student text but in a slightly smaller font.
 (It is still easy to read.)
 The teacher’s guide has some information not included in the student text: objectives, discussion suggestions, answers to vocabulary exercises, and suggested responses to questions, as well as other suggestions for those teaching a group class.
 It also has suggestions for discussion prompts to post if a group teacher chooses to create an online discussion group.

 Illuminating Literature: When Worlds Collide is a challenging literature course that teaches both the works themselves as well as literary analysis and writing techniques from a Christian worldview.
 The selection of end-of-unit activities will determine how many lengthy writing projects students might tackle, and these selections can easily be tailored to each student.
-This flexibility coupled with the design of the course make it very user-friendly and unintimidating—amazing considering that the course takes students through eight complete books!
+This flexibility, coupled with the design of the course, makes it very user-friendly and unintimidating—amazing considering that the course takes students through eight complete books!
 I will be looking forward to seeing future courses in this series.